Hanley Ramirez DFA By Boston, Where Could Red Sox Infielder Land?

-In a move that shocked the MLB world, the Boston Red Sox today designated first baseman/DH Hanley Ramriez for assigment.
-The American East leaders faced a logjam on their 25-man roster with the activation of second baseman Dustin Pedroia from the disabled list, but no one really expected that Hanley would be the one to go.
+In a decision that shocked the MLB world, the Boston Red Sox today designated first baseman/designated hitter Hanley Ramriez for assigment.
+The American East leaders faced an immediate logjam on their 25-man roster with the activation of second baseman Dustin Pedroia from the disabled list, but no one really expected that Hanley would be the one to go.

 Instead, the expectation was that Blake Swihart (who is out of options) would be traded or that some other player (e.g., Jackie Bradley Jr. or Brock Holt) would be demoted to Triple-A.

-With at least a total of 497 at-bats this season, and he was well on this way to get there, clubhouse-favorite Ramirez, 34, would have automatically qualified for a $22 million option in 2019.
-The DFA status, a bold decision apparently made by team president Dave Dombrowski, eliminates the vesting option for next year’s Red Sox payroll.
+With at least a total of 497 at-bats this season, and he was well on this way to get there, clubhouse-favorite Ramirez, 34, would have automatically qualified for a $22 million contract in 2019.
+The DFA status, a bold decision apparently made by team president Dave Dombrowski, eliminates the vesting option for next year’s already-massive Red Sox payroll.

 Ramirez made his MLB debut with the Sox in 2005 and returned to Boston in the 2015 season on a four-year, $88 million contract.
 Ramirez originally was slotted as the starting left fielder, but that turned out to be a defensive disaster.

 Hanley Ramirez was productive out of the gate this season, batting 0.330 in April in the three hole, but is currently mired in an 0-20 slump.
-Blake Swihart can the outfield as well as multiple positions in the infield, including first base and catcher.
-Mitch Moreland, currently batting 0.311, also figures to get increased playing time at first base.
+Against this backdrop, Blake Swihart can play the outfield as well as multiple positions in the infield, including first base and catcher.
+Mitch Moreland, currently batting 0.311, obviously figures to get increased playing time at first base.
 The versatile Brock Holt can play every position apart from catcher.

 According to the Boston Globe, Ramirez — who is coming off of left shoulder surgery — would have remained on the everyday roster if he had consistently produced.